fleverest/dev/README.md

 This repository defines images for various development environments.
 To build any of these images, you'll first need to build the base image.
-To do so, place your SSH key (public and private keys) in the `.ssh/` directory.
+To do so, place one SSH key (public and private key) in the `base/.ssh/` directory.
 This SSH key should ideally be known to and trusted by your remotes.
 For example, if you work on GitHub, you can navigate to `Account > Settings > SSH and GPG keys` and add the public key as a new "SSH Key" (and optionally as a "signing key"